Well, friends. It’s officially 2021!!!

 Ahhhh, December, it was so good to see you!!!

-Paul got a backgammon tournament going this month between him, David, and Becca.
-They play almost every night, and it has become quite the competition.
-I love how it gets David out of his room and brings everyone together.
+Paul got a backgammon tournament going this month between him, D, and R. They play almost every night, and it has become quite the competition.
+I love how it gets D out of his room and brings everyone together.

 And we didn’t get the white Christmas we were hoping for, but we did get one good snowfall earlier in the month, so that was fun.